Tuition & Fees

 Textbooks

-Locate textbook prices for LTC programs from our class search.
-If you have questions, contact the Campus Bookstore at 920.693.1153 or visit the LTC Bookstore.
+Locate textbook prices for Lakeshore programs from our class search.
+If you have questions, visit the Lakeshore Bookstore.

 Estimated Costs